ampproject/amphtml/ads/adhese.md

 - `data-position`
 - `data-format`

+### Optional parameter

-Optional parameter supported via 'json' attribute:
+The following optional parameter is supported via the 'json' attribute:

-- 'targeting'
+- `targeting`